SummaryRead the full fact sheet

 - Have a regular check-up with your doctor and ask for your kidney function to be checked.

 Your kidneys can be affected or damaged by a variety of diseases and conditions.
-As you get older, you are more likely to suffer from kidney and urinary tract problems.
-Kidney problems can also increase the risk of other conditions such as cardiovascular (heart and blood vessel) disease.
+As you get older, you are more likely to suffer from and .
+Kidney problems can also increase the risk of other conditions such as cardiovascular ( and ) disease.